-Insurance companies take a number of factors into account before pricing your motor insurance policy.
+Insurance companies take a number of factors into account before pricing your car insurance policy.
 These include your age, profession, postcode, how often you use the car and your driving experience (including any previous accidents).
 In this article, we look at:

-- How to get cheaper motor insurance
+- How to get cheaper car insurance

 - Finding out the insurance group of your car